csc301-2023-fall/project-34-qeynet-inc-t/README.md

  ## Deployment and Github Workflow

 Astra was developed in 3 subteams: the data subteam, responsible for file I/O and persistence; the use case subteam, responsible for alarm checking and formatting data from the data subteam into a useful form for the frontend subteam; and the frontend subteam, responsible for the GUI.
 The subteam division was loosely followed, with members of one subteam often helping out members of another subteam as needed.
+Some additional information about the architecture is available to QEYnet in [this document](https://docs.google.com/document/d/1Wuo1VQmCnTxxP83IEmn096VleXanofMJPdSxHzJb2K8/edit?usp=sharing).

 There is a GitHub workflow for linting with Flake8 and running tests with pytest.